AndreasJilvero/BenchmarkingEpiserverCarts/README.md

 ## Contribute ##

-I'm no expert on neither benchmarking nor Episerver Commerce and there can be things to improve.
+I'm no expert in neither benchmarking nor Episerver Commerce and there can be things to improve.
 Please create a pull request if you think you can improve these benchmarks.

 In order to try this yourself, follow the steps below: